Covid test requirements for visitors scrapped at Northampton and Kettering hospitals

-Covid test requirements for visitors ended Mat Northampton General Hospital and Kettering General Hospital
+Covid test requirements for visitors ended at Northampton General Hospital and Kettering General Hospital

 Medics ease restrictions following end of free home testing – but appointments and masks are still a must